zoown13/azure-sdk-for-js/sdk/storage/storage-file-datalake/README.md

   [Note - Above steps are only for Node.js]

+#### with `StorageSharedKeyCredential`

-- Alternatively, you instantiate a `DataLakeServiceClient` with a `StorageSharedKeyCredential` by passing account-name and account-key as arguments. (account-name and account-key can be obtained from the azure portal)
+Alternatively, you instantiate a `DataLakeServiceClient` with a `StorageSharedKeyCredential` by passing account-name and account-key as arguments.
+(The account-name and account-key can be obtained from the azure portal.)
   [ONLY AVAILABLE IN NODE.JS RUNTIME]

   ```javascript